 Emergency AC Repairs

 We are here to help, so in the case of an emergency let's take a step-by-step approach to solving your problem.
-Since true 'emergency' repair services can cost more than standard scheduled repairs its best to take a moment, breathe and try these fe steps first.
+Since true 'emergency' repair services can cost more than standard scheduled repairs its best to take a moment, breathe and try these four steps first.
 If you are ready, let's get started.

 Before you call, try these quick fixes:

 Make sure that the system didn't accidentally glitch.
 It should be set to COOL.
 If it somehow reset or got changed, reset the system to cool and see if it kicks on.